gregcartwright/dissertation/NewPlan.md

 of all deaths.

 ### Office for national statistics
-Looked at all adult sdeaths in England for a 4 month period in 2012.
+Looked at all adult deaths in England for a 4 month period in 2012.
 Excluded all deaths due to accident, homicide and suicide.
 42% of remaining deaths were not due to cancer or cardiovascular disease (CVD).
 What proportion of this was frailty?